 An extensive guide of French Bulldog colors and patterns - TomKings Blog

-30 Rare and Standard French Bulldog Colors
+30 Rare and Standard French Bulldog Colors and Types

-In our experience, there are two types of people looking to adopt a Frenchie puppy: those who just want a family member and don’t care about the looks and those who have their preferences and know exactly what they’re looking for.
-If you’ve just started out your research and don’t really have an idea yet, we’ve got your back!
-In this extensive guide we’ll explain all the important French Bulldog colors and patterns!
+In our experience, there are two types of people looking to get a French Bulldog puppy: those who just want a family member and don’t care about the looks, and those who have their preferences and know exactly what they’re looking for.
+French Bulldogs come in many beautiful colors: while standard shades like brindle and fawn remain timeless, rare and exotic hues are captivating for those seeking uniqueness.

-French Bulldog colors
+What you need to know about French Bulldog colors

-French Bulldogs with only one color are said to have a solid coat.
-However, in most Frenchies there’s at least another color present in the form of a pattern.
-So, in addition to colors there are also various patterns in French Bulldogs that make them even more unique looking.
-From traditional Frenchie patterns like brindle and pied to the more exotic tan and merle markings you can choose from a wide range of choices.
+In addition to colors, there are also various patterns that make French Bulldogs stand out even more.
+From traditional brindle and pied to the more exotic tan and merle markings, owners can choose from a wide range of options.
 And we haven’t even mentioned yet that combinations of these patterns are also possible!

 Is a French Bulldog